ARM-software/sbsa-acs/README.md

  - The tests are written for version 7.1 of the SBSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the SBSA ACS logs, Arm licensees can contact Arm directly through their partner managers.
- - To know about the SBSA rules not implemented in this release, see [Test Scenario Document](docs/Arm_SBSA_Architecture_Compliance_Test_Scenario.pdf).
+ - To know about the SBSA rules not implemented in this release, see [arm SBSA Test Scenario Document](docs/arm_sbsa_architecture_compliance_test_scenario.pdf).

 ### EDA vendors
 Contact your EDA vendor and ask if they include these tests as part of their verificatoin IP package.